pace-neutrons/Horace/documentation/user_docs/docs/manual/Save_and_load.rst

    save(sqw_object, filename);

-This method saves single object into Horace binary file, so if you have filebacked ``sqw`` object, the method would correctly write this object.
+This method saves single object into Horace binary file with extension ``.sqw``, so if you have filebacked ``sqw`` object, the method would correctly write this object.
 It will be possible to restore the object later by accessing appropriate ``.sqw`` file.
 If your filebacked object is backed by temporary file, the object will not be physically saved (long operation) as the major part of this object is already located in file.
-The file contents will be synchronized with the data in memory and temporary file will be renamed to the name, you have provided as second input for the ``save`` command.
+The file contents will be synchronized with the data in memory and temporary file will be renamed to the name, you have provided as the second input for the ``save`` command.

-You, of course, may use Horace ``save`` command to create Horace binary ``.sqw`` files from objects in memory.
+You, of course, can also use Horace ``save`` command to create Horace binary ``.sqw`` files from ``sqw/dnd`` objects in memory.

 See :ref:`manual/Cutting_data_of_interest_from_SQW_files_and_objects:File- and memory-backed cuts` to read a bit more about filebacked and memory based cuts and :ref:`manual/Changing_Horace_settings:Horace Config` for the information on how to set up the size of memory based object.